 In shamanic cultures is the animistic understanding that when an individual is sick, his or her community bears the wound, also.
 There’s no such thing as isolating someone for healing.
 Rather, attention is given to the entire collective, to treat the root cause of the wound, through every thread intertwined in it, all the way down to the individual.
 In this way, a village is healed.
 It’s not a new technique.
 In fact, it’s ancient, and cutting edge.

 None of us are immune from mental illness.
 While we’re beginning to accept it as medical and spiritual illness, we also need to remember that it’s a collective one.
-We can’t expect the individuals of famedom to straighten their lives out when we get so much out of their downfall.
+Most northerners will have experienced the winter blues or SAD which is thankfully temporary but can lead to some serious issues.
+There have been best selling SAD lights on the market to help alleviate the lack of sunshine in the winter.
+Furthermore, we can’t expect the individuals of famedom to straighten their lives out when we get so much out of their downfall.
 We can’t expect to create a culture of support for each other without seeing the places where we undermine it for ourselves, for our loved ones, for our idols.
 It’s all connected.

 That’s the most challenging fact about the death of Robin Williams.
 We knew.
 His industry knew.
 He’s the one who told us, long ago.